nectar-cookbooks/mediaflux/README.md

 the relevant attributes

 This cookbook should in theory be platform independent ... across unix-like OSes.
-The service installation stuff is one aspect that is guaranteed to not work on Windows.
+The cookbook will not work on Windows.

 Recipes
 =======

-* `mediaflux::default` - installs the Mediaflux server and utilities.
+* `mediaflux::default` - installs the Mediaflux server and all utilities.
 * `mediaflux::aterm` - installs just the Mediaflux "aterm" and "mfcommand" utilities.
 * `mediaflux::aar` - installs just the Mediaflux "aar" utility.